Thewbi/armos/doc/timers/README.md

 ### ARM/CPU Timer Frequency

 The ARM CPU timer has a load register in which the application can put a value.
 The CPU Timer will first copy that value to a value register.
-It will then decrement that value at it's frequency.
+It will then decrement that value at it's configured frequency.
 Once the value register contains the value 0, two things happen:

 - The value register is again filled with the value stored in the load register
 - The timer interrupt is signaled/thrown